benjaminharpin/wangle/README.md

 A python library for natural language manipulation.

 # Running tests
-The test suite can be run with the command `python -m unittest` inside the wangle folder.
+The test suite can be run with the command `python -m unittest` inside the root repository folder.